 There was a time not long ago when the woke left was claiming that their culture, what they’re pushing, was inclusive, and it was really the culture of cultures — that it was friendly to all cultures.
 Well, the truth, as it turns out, is now pretty indisputable: the woke movement is the reverse of all that; a very, very peculiar culture that is meaningful only to a very small number of people.

 Titus Techera: So is this the revolutionary woke democracy, where the demos is the first to be excluded?

 Angelo Codevilla: Yes, politically and culturally they have painted themselves into a corner and the corner is getting smaller and smaller.
 They hold all the power, but the number of people on whose behalf they wield that power is small and shrinking.

 Titus Techera: In a way it seems to be the great political struggle now going on: Can control of elite institutions silence majorities — can it get people to obey — can it humble, shame, scare the people?

-But let’s now go back to the original question: What is to be done?
-It would be counter-productive for the right to struggle for control of the institutions, because those institutions are now so thoroughly identified with the people who run them that it’s extraordinarily difficult to unseat them all and reseat other men.
+Angelo Codevilla: Well, that’s just it, the answer to those questions is up to us, not them.
+It would be counter-productive for the Right to struggle for control of the institutions, because those institutions are now so thoroughly identified with the people who run them that it’s extraordinarily difficult to unseat them all and reseat other men.
 Plus why should we even try?
-Why not just make our own and say: OK, you want Facebook and Twitter to be organs of wokeness?
-Take it, all yours, now go away!
-Except none of us are going to be involved with them…
+Why not just make our own and say: “OK, you want Facebook and Twitter to be organs of wokeness?
+Take it, all yours, now go away!”
+Except none of us are going to be involved with them.

-You want Harvard and Stanford and high-ranking universities as a kind of club for your own kind, when your kind is not the excellent kind, because we see that they have in fact given up on objective standards?
+“You want Harvard and Stanford and high-ranking universities as a kind of club for your own kind, when your kind is not the excellent kind, because we see that they have in fact given up on objective standards?
 Keep’em!
 Who the blankity blank wants to go to Harvard?
 Go to hell.
 We will run schools strictly on the basis of merit.
-And our people, who are chosen for merit and who are given lots and lots of work, whereas folks at Harvard are given very little work, will outperform yours.
+And our people, who are chosen for merit and who are given lots and lots of work, whereas folks at Harvard are given very little work, will outperform yours.”
 So if you are a serious entrepreneur or a serious person, are you gonna go to somebody who was chosen on the basis of his social profile and who has worked very little, or are you gonna go with someone who was chosen on the basis of objective performance and who worked like mad?
-Devalue Harvard — tell’em to go to hell!
+Devalue Harvard, tell’em to go to hell!